Worlds Apart but not Strangers: Holocaust Education and Indian Education for All

 • Field experiences: Northern Cheyenne and Crow lands; Congregation Beth Aaron

-• Out-of-town participants: Low cost on-campus housing was available
+• Out-of-town participants: Low cost on-campus housing available

 Leaders